Haysquaretech/alx-frontend-javascript/0x04-TypeScript/README.md

-This is Typescript and javascript project
+This is Typescript project in alxt